-Best Google Pixel 6 cases 2021
+Get started on your Pixel 6 journey with one of these cases

 - All the color options: kwmobile Soft Slim

-- Sage design and shades: Caseology Vault
+- Sage design and shades: Caseology Vault for Google Pixel 6

-- Stylish, yet secure: iBlason Cosmo Series
+- Stylish yet secure: iBlason Cosmo Series

 - Affordable protection: Foluu Liquid Silicone

-- You'll Forget It's There: Aeska Slim Thin
+- You'll forget it's there: Aeska Slim Thin

-While not many cases yet highlight that pop of red at the top of the Kinda Coral, Caseology lept right in.
+While not many cases yet highlight that pop of red at the top of the Kinda Coral Pixel 6, Caseology leaped right in.
 So whether you're tracking rebel scum across the galaxy or lording over your domain, the Parallax will help you keep an iron grip upon your Pixel 6, thanks to the new diamond grip pads along the bumper.

 Kickstands kick butt: Poetic Revolution